-So for the banking sector, this ratio will be high and therefore the most prudent manner to analyse the bank on this parameter will be to compare it with its peers.
+So for the banking sector, this ratio will be high, and therefore the most prudent manner to analyze the bank on this parameter will be to compare it with its peers.

 This will give a clear understanding of the debt in comparison to its peers.

 2. Financial leverage:

 Financial leverage is the ratio of a bank’s total debt to its total assets.
 It implies the amount of assets in comparison to its debt.

 In the banking sector analysis, it is of utmost importance in understanding the banks Business strength.
 As lending is one of the most important businesses of the Banks.

 Learn theory & principles of Macroeconomics with Macroeconomics Made Easy Course by Market Experts